mdn/content/files/en-us/web/javascript/guide/typed_arrays/index.md

 - `byteLength`
   - : The length, in bytes, of the view.

-Both constructors accept the above three as separate arguments, although typed array constructors accept `length` in number of elements instead of bytes.
+Both constructors accept the above three as separate arguments, although typed array constructors accept `length` as the number of elements rather than the number of bytes.

 ### Typed array views